 A BSN is generally a prerequisite for pursuing advanced degrees or employment positions in nursing.
 Mid-Atlantic College will offer the RN to BSN Program which will recruit and educate post RN licensure nurses.
 RN to BSN curricula cover advanced nursing concepts, leadership, community health nursing and nursing research.
 Experienced nurses expand upon knowledge students already possess.

 The RN to BSN program consists of two academic semesters of full time attendance.
 To be classified as full time, students must register for at a minimum of 12 credit hours in a semester.
 There are two sessions per semester and three semesters per academic year.
 Students select which two semesters to attend when attending full-time.
 Students must register for both sessions in any given semester.
-A maximum of 30 students can enroll in a section of a course.
 The types of instruction offered include face-to-face classes, hybrid classes, preceptor clinical experiences and simulated laboratory experiences.

 There are two clinical courses in the curriculum: Community Nursing and Leadership in Nursing.
 Clinical experiences in Community Nursing facilitate assessment of a community, implementation of a teaching/learning project with a selected group, and beginning skills in coordination of health care through collaboration with a multi-disciplinary team.
 Students are responsible to seek out and

 identify community based clinical experiences.
 Clinical experiences must be approved by course faculty the semester prior to registering for this course.